Sondrio: Geography

 The town is located in the middle of the province, and borders with the municipalities of Albosaggia, Caiolo, Castione Andevenno, Faedo Valtellino, Montagna in Valtellina, Spriana and Torre di Santa Maria.
 Its hamlets (frazioni) are Arquino, Colda, Gualtieri, Ligari, Moroni, Mossini, Ponchiera, Sant'Anna, Sassella, Triangia and Triasso.

 Government

 Economy

 The territory of Sondrio has numerous vineyards; wines produced include the Sassella and Grumello.
 Wine represents one of the main resources of this region, together with tourism, especially in winter.

 Another important piece of Sondrio's economy is its banking industry, with the Banca Popolare di Sondrio and the Credito Valtellinese both headquartered in Sondrio and listed on the Milan Stock Exchange.

+Transportation

+There is no airport in the city.
+The nearest airports are Milan's Bergamo Orio al Serio Airport, Linate Airport, and Malpensa Airport.

 Main sights

 The heart of Sondrio is its central Garibaldi Square.
 Not far from it is the Palazzo Sassi, home of the Art and History Museum of Valtellina.
 In a dominant position, near the ancient road to the Valmalenco, linking the town to Switzerland, stands the Masegra Castle, housing the Historical Museum of the Grisons Domination.

 The church of Santi Gervasio e Protasio rebuilt in Neoclassical-style in 1838, was built in the 12th century as a Romanesque pieve and collegiate church.
 Other sights include the Torre Ligariana, once the collegiate's bell tower, and the Palazzo Pretorio, once the seat of the Grisons government.

 Across the railway in direction of Milan there is the ancient Church of Maria della Sassella, which the local tradition dates back to the 10th century.
 In March 2021 the Roman Catholic Diocese of Como declared the church to be a diocesan Marian sanctuary.